AljoschaMeyer/bpmux-rel/README.md

 If `sink != 3`, this uses the same encoding as the regular `Msg` chunk.

-If `id == 3`, the chunk is a heartbeat pong for a request.
-The `len ^ 2` bytes following the tag specify the id of the request for which to send the pong. `len` may not be 3.
+If `id == 3`, the chunk is a heartbeat pong for a response.
+The `len ^ 2` bytes following the tag specify the id of the response for which to send the pong. `len` may not be 3.

 ### `Req(id: uint2_t, len: uint2_t)`, type nibble: 8 (`0b1000`)